Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Implementation and experiments using

 \subsection{Level crossing benchmark}

-It is easy to show, as in \cref{figure:exempleQuiMarchePasEnInteger} for \RIEF{}, that there may be no integer valuations of the parameters (\IEF{} returns false) but only non-integer solutions.
-In the next example, we will exploit this possibility and compare the algorithms when there is no and when there is at least one integer solution.
+As for \AF{}, it is easy to show, as in \cref{figure:exempleQuiMarchePasEnInteger} for \EF{}, that there may be no integer valuations of the parameters (\IEF{} returns an empty set) but only non-integer solutions.
+In the next example, we will exploit this possibility and compare the algorithms when there is no integer solution, and when there is at least one integer solution.

-Let us therefore consider as a second benchmark the classical level crossing example.
+Let us therefore consider as a third benchmark the classical level crossing example.
 We use the version of this example proposed in~\cite{BV03}.
-The system is obtained by the parallel composition of $n$~train models synchronized with the gate controller model (actions $\styleact{app}$, $\styleact{exit}$, with $n$~fixed) and a gate model (actions $\styleact{down}$, $\styleact{up}$).
+The system is obtained by the parallel composition of $n$~train models synchronized with the gate controller model (actions $\ensuremath{app}$, $\ensuremath{exit}$, with $n$~fixed) and a gate model (actions $\ensuremath{down}$, $\ensuremath{up}$).

-We use a parameter $\parama$ for the approach time of trains.
-This time is either $2\parama$ or is in the interval $[\parama-1,\parama+1]$ with $\parama \leq 10$.
-We use two parameters $\paramb$ and $\paramc$ for the dynamic of opening and closing of the gate.
+We use a parameter $\paramatext$ for the approach time of trains.
+This time is either $2\paramatext$ or is in the interval $[\paramatext-1,\paramatext+1]$ with $\paramatext \leq 10$.
+We use two parameters $\parambtext$ and $\paramctext$ for the dynamic of opening and closing of the gate.
 With EF formulae, we ask for the parameter valuations that ensure that the system does not reach a state such that a train is in front of an open gate.

-We consider two cases: first, in case $i$, we choose the parameters $\paramb$ and $\paramc$ such that the parameter valuations to never have a train in front of an open gate are all non-integer.
-For this we use a lowering time in $[1, 5 \paramc]$, a delay to start the opening in $[3 \paramb,5]$ and an opening time in $[\paramc,\paramb]$.
-Then, in case $ii$ we modify the lowering time and the delay to start respectively into $[1,\paramc]$ and $[2\paramb,5]$ for which there are also integer solutions.
+We consider two cases: first, in case $i$, we choose the parameters $\parambtext$ and $\paramctext$ such that the parameter valuations to never have a train in front of an open gate are all non-integers.
+For this we use a lowering time in $[1, 5 \paramctext]$, a delay to start the opening in $[3 \parambtext,5]$ and an opening time in $[\paramctext,\parambtext]$.
+Then, in case $ii$ we modify the lowering time and the delay to start respectively into $[1,\paramctext]$ and $[2\parambtext,5]$ for which there are also integer solutions.

-We will consider this example for $n = \{2, 3, 4\}$~trains.
+We will consider this example for $n \in \{2, 3, 4\}$~trains.
 Adding trains increases the explosion of the state space but does not change the parameter set result.

-For the case~$i$, Algorithm \IEF{} produces ``\KFalse'' as a result (\ie{} the parameter valuations set is empty) and the result by both \EF{} and \RIEF{} is: $\parama \in (\frac{36}{5} , 10] \land \paramb \in [\frac{1}{5}, \frac{5}{3}] \and \paramc \in [\frac{1}{5}, \frac{2}{3}) \land \paramb - \paramc \geq 0 \land \paramb - \parama + 5 \times \paramc < -6$.
+For the case~$i$, Algorithm \IEF{} produces ``$\emptyset$'' as a result (\ie{} the parameter valuations set is empty) and the result by both \EF{} and \RIEF{} is: $\paramatext \in (\frac{36}{5} , 10] \land \parambtext \in [\frac{1}{5}, \frac{5}{3}] \land \paramctext \in [\frac{1}{5}, \frac{2}{3}) \land \parambtext - \paramctext \geq 0 \land \parambtext - \paramatext + 5 \times \paramctext < -6$.

 The case~$ii$ enlarges the space of solutions allowing some integer valuations.